Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 It’s also home to cafes, restaurants, and entertainment options.

-I honestly love visiting here for the busy-but-relaxed vibe and to see all the different building designs and displays.
+I’m not much of a shopper, but enjoy visiting for the busy-but-relaxed vibes, and to see all of the unique building designs and displays.

 Jewel Changi Airport Before Boarding